-In addition, when deemed appropriate from a risk management perspective, the Company takes positions in derivative instruments including forward freight agreements, or FFAs.
+In addition, when deemed appropriate from a risk management perspective, the Company takes positions in forward freight agreements ("FFAs").
 Generally, FFAs and other derivative instruments may be used to hedge a vessel owner's exposure to the charter market for a specified route and period of time.
-Upon settlement, if the contracted charter rate is less than the average of the rates for the specified route and time period, as reported by an identified index, the seller of the FFA is required to pay the buyer the settlement sum, being an amount equal to the difference between the contracted rate and the settlement rate, multiplied by the number of days in the specified period covered by the FFA.
-Conversely, if the contracted rate is greater than the settlement rate, the buyer is required to pay the seller the settlement sum.
-The vast majority of the FFAs are settled on a daily basis through reputable exchanges such as EEX or SGX.
-FFAs are intended to serve as an economic hedge for the Company's vessels that are being chartered in the spot market, effectively locking-in an approximate amount of revenue that the Company expects to receive from such vessels for the relevant periods.
-The Company measures the fair value of all open positions at each reporting date on this basis (Level 1).
-The Company's FFAs do not qualify for hedge accounting and therefore gains or losses are recognized in the consolidated statements of operations under "(Gain)/Loss on forward freight agreements and bunker swaps, net" (Note 18).
+Upon settlement, if the contracted charter rate is less than the average of the rates for the specified route and time period, as reported by the identified index, the seller of the FFA is required to pay the buyer the settlement sum, being an amount equal to the difference between the contracted rate and the settlement rate, multiplied by the number of days in the specified period covered by the FFA.
+Conversely, if the contracted rate is greater than the settlement rate, the buyer is required to pay the settlement sum.
+The Company's FFAs are esttlement rate, the buyer is required to pay the settlement sum.
+The Company's FFAs are esttlement rate, the Company's vessels that are being chartered in the spot market, effectively locking-in an approximate amount of revenue that the Company expects to receive from such vessels for the relevant periods.
+The fair value of the FFAs are treated as an asset or liability (Level 1) until they are settled with the change in fair value being reflected in the consolidated income statements.
+The Company's FFAs do not qualify for hedge accounting and therefore gains or losses are recognized in the consolidated income statements under "(Gain)/Loss on forward freight agreements and bunker swaps, net" (Note 18).

 Also, when deemed appropriate from a risk management perspective, the Company enters into bunker swap contracts to manage its exposure to fluctuations of bunker prices associated with the consumption of bunkers by its vessels.
 Bunker swaps are agreements between two parties to exchange cash flows at a fixed price on bunkers, where volume, time period and price are agreed in advance.
 The Company's bunker swaps are settled through reputable clearing houses, such as ICE.
 The Company measures the fair value of all open positions at each reporting date which is the estimated amount that the Company would receive or pay to terminate the swaps at the reporting date (Level 1).
-The Company's bunker swaps do not qualify for hedge accounting and bunker price differentials paid or received under the swap agreements are recognized in the consolidated statements of operations under "(Gain)/Loss on forward freight agreements and bunker swaps, net" (Note 18).
+The Company's bunker swaps do not qualify for hedge accounting and therefore gains or losses are recognized in the consolidated income statements under "(Gain)/Loss on forward freight agreements and bunker swaps, net" (Note 18).